ashleypeak/math-plot/README.md

 ## Installation

-The component is contained in a single JavaScript file, `math-plot.js`.
-Simply download it into your project folder.
+The component is contained in three JavaScript files, `math-plot.js`, `mathml.js` and `rational.js`.
+Simply download them into your project folder, ensuring that they are all in the same directory.

+## Testing (for development)

+Testing is handled by Jest testing framework.
+To install the required dependencies, run `yarn install` in the project directory.

+To execute the tests, run `yarn test`.

 ## Usage